 Eaton also aims to position the town's department as a "hub" for collaboration with the county's other agencies to work together toward accreditation.
 He intends to work closely with the Berkshire County Chiefs of Police Association and provide training facilities for other departments at the Town Offices.

 Another goal is closer involvement with the Berkshire Hills Regional School District, specifically for emergency operations that include planning and drilling for any unusual occurrences.
-He wants to begin a Police Explorer program for young people, hold self-defense classes for women, and organize citizens' police academies for high-schoolers and adults.

 Asked about the epidemic of heroin and opiod prescription-drug abuse sweeping the Berkshires and other rural areas of the Northeast, Eaton acknowledged that "drugs are everywhere, in every community" although drug arrests are few and far between in this town.